sjvermeu/sjvermeu.github.io/content/pending/ownership-and-responsibilities-for-infrastructure-services.md

 the secure state of the developed code.

-When the deployment uses infrastructure-as-code methods, follows a GitOps approach or similar, then there should also be sufficient attention to the secure setup of these pipelines and the platforms on which they run.
+When the deployment uses infrastructure-as-code methods, follows a GitOps approach, or similar, then there should also be sufficient attention to the secure setup of these pipelines and the platforms on which they run.
 The code (or configurations) hosted should also follow appropriate security guidelines

 **Robust and reliable services**

-Designing for a trust-worthy, secure environment is one thing.
-The other major focus area for infrastructure services is the availability, robustness and resilience of the service.
+Designing for a trustworthy, secure environment is one thing.
+The other major focus area for infrastructure services is the availability, robustness, and resilience of the service.
 While not all services require to be up and running 24/7, nowadays it is hard to imagine many services to still have significant downtimes.